 Freelance writers and photographers must submit a letter or email from the news organization they are representing describing what they have been hired to cover.
 Emails must come from the editor's corporate email account.
 Generic email addresses (ie. Gmail, Yahoo, Hotmail etc.) will not be accepted.

-Press registration for bloggers and other online media outlets will be considered on a case-by-case basis by NAHB and NKBA.
+Press registration for bloggers and other online media outlets will be considered on a case-by-case basis by the National Association of Home Builders (NAHB) and National Kitchen and Bath Association (NKBA).
 Bloggers seeking press credentials must demonstrate a history of editorially covering the housing industry and new posts containing the author’s byline.
 The industry-related blog must adhere to a standard of professional responsibility regulating institutional journalism, such as editing, fact-checking and disclosure of conflicts of interest.
-Corporate blogs will not be considered.
+Corporate and/or personal blogs will not be considered.
 Permissions will be granted entirely at NAHB and NKBA’s discretion.

-Production companies must pre-register under the policy on taping during Design and Construction Week and may not register on site.
-Production crews and broadcast media should refer to the “Policy Regarding Production Groups and Taping During Design & Construction Week” for a complete list of requirements.
+Production companies must pre-register under the policy on taping during Design & Construction Week and may not register on site.
+Production crews and broadcast media should refer to the “Policy Regarding Production Groups and Taping During Design & Construction Week for a complete list of requirements.